ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

   }
 }
 ```
 {: codeblock}

 ### Creating a backup policy and plan for a consistency group of Block Storage volumes
 {: #backup-policy-create-api-instance}

 [New]{: tag-new}

 Make a `POST /backup_policies` request to create a new backup policy.
 The value of `match_resource_type` is `instance`.
 To create backups of only the data volumes, specify the `included_content` option as `data volumes`.
 If you want to include the boot volume in the backup operation, specify `boot-volume` as part of the `included_content` option as well.
 The `match_user_tags` property identifies the backup tags on the virtual server instance resources and associates the attached {{site.data.keyword.block_storage_is_short}} volumes with this policy and plan.
-In this example, the frequency of the backup plan is defined with a `cron_spec`, and only the data volume are included in the backup.
+In this example, the frequency of the backup plan is defined with a `cron_spec`, and only the data volumes are included in the backup.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/backup_policies?version=2023-12-05&generation=2"\